Start here: who the course is for and what students take home

 - Visible result: A power-up that visibly changes the hero's ability and gives clear feedback.

-Week 8: Win, lose and complete the game loop
+Session 7: Win, lose and complete the game loop

 - What students do: Add score, lives and a goal; create start, win and lose screens; check that interface, sound and rules are consistent; playtest every possible route through the game.